jbladant/ORCA2-demonstrator/Paleo_Earth.md

 tar -xvf PALEORCA2_demonstrator_forcings.tar
 ```

-You should now have a folder PALEORCA2_demonstrator_forcings/ with all the necessary files to run the demonstrator in your $WORK.
+You should now have a folder ~/PALEORCA2_demonstrator_forcings/ containing all the necessary files to run the demonstrator in your $WORK.

 ## 3. Paleoclimate instructions